scrapinghub/web-poet/docs/page-objects/inputs.rst

 Built-in input classes
 ======================

+.. warning:: Not all :ref:`frameworks <frameworks>` support all web-poet
+             built-in input classes.

 The :mod:`web_poet.page_inputs` module defines multiple classes that you can define as inputs for a page object class, including: